Summry/2515_pygame_project/README.md

 A pygame project for 2515 class.

-In this game, you will shoot as many zombies as you can.
+In this game, you will shoot as many zombies as you can, and you will jump as many times as you can.
 Don't die.
 No further description.

 # <ins>**Members**</ins>